apetenchea/ksh/README.md

     ```shell
     sc config ksh start=boot
     ```
-- When you're bored, here's how you stop the driver and unload it
+- When you're bored, you can stop the driver and unload it
     ```shell
     sc stop ksh
     sc config ksh start=demand